Staying Safe on Your Mobility Scooter in Autumn - Surewise

 Find out more about mobility scooter battery maintenance and how long your battery should typically last.

 Route planning can greatly improve your safety.
 It’s best to choose paths that are well-lit and regularly cleaned or maintained while avoiding areas known for pooling water or excessive leaf accumulation.
+With a little planning ahead of time, you will be able to remove a large degree of stress and discomfort from your journey.

-7. Safe Driving Practices
+9. Adopt Safe Driving Practices

 Driving cautiously is always a good idea, especially on wet or damp surfaces.
-These conditions can be unpredictable, so it’s wise to reduce speed and take wider, gentle turns when necessary to prevent tipping or skidding.
+Such conditions can be unpredictable, so it’s wise to reduce speed and take wider, gentle turns when necessary to prevent tipping or skidding.

 Make sure you’re up-to-date on mobility scooter rules and regulations, including speed limits.
+A quick refresher is all it takes to bring yourself up to speed and improve your safety.

 For those sunny yet wet days, wearing polarised sunglasses can be beneficial.
 They reduce glare from wet surfaces or the low autumn sun, ensuring a clearer view of the surroundings.